PronghornDigital/Montana-News-Archive/_docs/preplibrary.html.md

 ## Labels

-Every pieces of media should have a unique label, outward facing and on the spine.
+Every piece of media should have a unique label, outward facing and on the spine.

 ## A sensible grouping